Hensonmw/bioawk-tools/README.rst

 BioAwk
 ======

-Awk based scripts for bioinformatics.
+Awk based utility scripts for bioinformatics.

 Consult the source of each script for documentation (usage, parameters etc).